hsh420/hsh420/README.md

 ### Hi there 👋

 - 📍 Based in nothern Germany
-- 🌱 I’m currently learning vue.js
+- 🌱 Eager to learn new things
+- 🚀 Tech-Stack: HTML, CSS (SCSS), TypeScript, JavaScript, Angular, Vue and some more...
 - 📫 How to reach me: info@hendrik-sh.de